MogesBekele/MogesBekele/README.md

 🎓 Electromechanical Engineer ➡️ Fullstack Developer

-📍 Living and coding from Addis Ababa, Ethiopia 🌍

 💡 Driven by a strong enthusiasm for problem-solving, designing efficient systems, and building digital solutions.

-🧠 Currently diving deep into Three.js🚀 and ML
+🧠 Currently diving deep into machine learning

 🌱 Fast learner with a knack for adapting to new environments and mastering cutting-edge technologies.